- From: 14 october 2023

 Kaleidoscope of (Hi)stories is presenting new commissioned works from

-The exhibition will be accompanied by an extensive catalogue with essays by a.o. curators Tetiana Kochubinska, Maria Isserlis & Aude Christel Mgba, and contributions by participating artists Yevgenia Belorusets & Larion Lozovyi.
+The exhibition will be accompanied by an extensive catalogue with essays by a.o. curators Tatiana Kochubinska, Maria Isserlis & Aude Christel Mgba, and contributions by participating artists Yevgenia Belorusets & Larion Lozovyi.
 A publication by Waanders, Museum de Fundatie and Staatlichen Kunstsammlungen Dresden.

 In association with: